Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Spectrum-preserving forcing

-Treating Eq. \eqref{eq:nudge} as a first-order autoregressive (AR$(1)$) process allows us to specify the noise magnitude $\sigma_{k,l}$.
-For small values of $\tau_{lm}$, Eq. \eqref{eq:nudge} is well-approximated by an AR(1) process, indicating that the model should work well at small scales.
-We observe that the drift coefficient is $(1-\alpha_j\Delta t/\tau_{k,l})$ and assume that the sample variance $s^2_{k, l}$ is known from the high-fidelity data for every $k, l$.
-The noise magnitude follows by matching the variance of the AR(1) process with the sample variance, leading to the expression In this paper, the time scale $\tau_{k, l}$ will be determined using the measured autocorrelation of the time series of $\aci$.
-We define $\tau_{k, l}$ such that the correlation of an OU process with characteristic time scale $\tau_{k, l}$ equals the measured correlation time.
-We note that, with the adopted definitions of $\mu_{k,l}$ and $\sigma_{k,l}$, $\tau_{k, l}$ can take on a range of values whilst still yielding accurate energy spectra.
-Robustness of the model under variations of $\tau_{k, l}$ will be the subject of future work.
+\sre{Treating the evolution operator $L_r$ of the magnitudes of the Fourier coefficients in Eq. \eqref{eq:spectral_abs} as the identity operator allows us to specify the noise magnitude $\sigma_{k,l}$.
+This assumption is used in the 3DVAR data assimilation algorithm \cite{lorenc2005does} and is valid in statistically stationary states and on short assimilation intervals.
+This allows replacing $|\tilde{c}^{j+1}_{k,l}|$ by $|c^j_{k,l}|$ and reduces Eq. \eqref{eq:nudge} to a first-order autoregressive (AR$(1)$) process.} We observe that the drift coefficient is $(1-\alpha_j\Delta t/\tau_{k,l})$ and assume that the sample variance $s^2_{k, l}$ is known from the high-fidelity data for every $k, l$.
+The noise magnitude follows by matching the variance of the AR(1) process with the sample variance, leading to the expression \sre{In this paper, the time scale $\tau_{k,l}$ will be defined as the correlation time of the corresponding Fourier coefficient, measured from the high-resolution data.} We note that, with the adopted definitions of $\mu_{k,l}$ and $\sigma_{k,l}$, the time scale $\tau_{k, l}$ can take on a range of values whilst still yielding accurate energy spectra.
+Robustness of the model under variations of $\tau_{k, l}$ is studied in Section \ref{sec:tau_scaling}.
 In fact, $\tau_{k, l}$ can take on any positive value larger than or equal to $\alpha_j \Delta t$.
 Small lengthscales are expected to yield a small value of $\tau_{k,l}$, resulting in an increased weight towards the model term and an increased noise magnitude for the stochastic term in the nudging.
 The model term will have a decreased weight at scales for which a large $\tau_{k,l}$ is measured, which is often observed for large spatial scales.
 These would correspondingly follow the deterministic resolved dynamics more closely.